CARBON

 Why GHG reporting alone does not reduce emissions

-Decisions, however, are forward-looking.
+Decisions, however, are inherently forward-looking.

 This is why frameworks such as the Task Force on Climate-related Financial Disclosures emphasise forward-looking analysis.
 Organisations are expected not just to report emissions, but to understand how those emissions interact with transition risks, policy changes, and future climate conditions.